wireapp/wire-server/docs/src/understand/federation/backend-communication.md

-Up to the release containing [PR#3260](https://github.com/wireapp/wire-server/pull/3260), the config file statically contains information about the remote connections in the configs of all services that need to know.
-Since then, there is an internal REST API for adding remote wire-server
+Up to the release containing [PR#3260](https://github.com/wireapp/wire-server/pull/3260), the config files of the individual services statically contained information about the remote connections.
+Starting with this release, this information is stored in the database, and there is an internal REST API for adding and removing remotes:
-instances:

 * [`GET`](https://staging-nginz-https.zinfra.io/api-internal/swagger-ui/brig/#/brig/get_i_federation_remotes)
 * [`POST`](https://staging-nginz-https.zinfra.io/api-internal/swagger-ui/brig/#/brig/post_i_federation_remotes)
 * [`DELETE`](https://staging-nginz-https.zinfra.io/api-internal/swagger-ui/brig/#/brig/delete_i_federation_remotes__domain_)

+**WARNING:** If you delete a connection, all users from that remote will be removed from local conversations, and all conversations hosted by that remote will be removed from the local backend.
+Connections between local and remote users that are removed will be archived, and can be re-established should you decide to add the same backend later.

 Changing the configuration of existing edges via `PUT` is not implemented at the moment, if you need to do that, delete the connection and add it again.

-If you delete a connection, all users from that remote will be removed from local conversations, and all conversations hosted by that remote will be removed from the local backend.
-Connections between local and remote users that are removed will be archived, and can be re-established should you decide to add the same backend later.
+{-
+TODO: this paragraph still annoys me.  move strategy to brig, too?  or at least to a different syntax, and force admin to use both old and new syntax until transition period is over?  just to avoid the confusing bogus `:` at the end of the flag.

+The federation strategy (allow all or allow list) is still configured in federator, only the list of allowed hosts is ignored; if you select "allow all" (or if you disable federation), the list of known backends maintained by brig is mostly ignored, but e.g., search policy is still considered by brig itself.
+-}

 See {ref}`configuring-remote-connections-dev-perspective` for the developer's point of view on this topic.

 ### Transitioning from config file to database state

+TODO: you need to update config files!
+  - complete list of search policies, no more defaults
+  - new fed strategy syntax (keep the old, just copy)
+  - later, remove the old syntax in brig, federator.

 As of the release containing [PR#3260](https://github.com/wireapp/wire-server/pull/3260),